Eurasian Beaver

 Population threats

-Pollution of rivers and streams, loss of habitat as well as road accidents are among major threats to the Eurasian beaver population.
+Pollution of rivers and streams, loss of habitat, as well as road accidents, are among major threats to the Eurasian beaver population.
 In Mongolia, the species is illegally hunted.
-On the other hand, in north-west of Russia and in Finland, they are threatened by the competition with the introduced population of American beaver.
+On the other hand, in the northwest of Russia and in Finland, they are threatened by the competition with the introduced population of American beavers.

 Population number